josefineflygge/josefineflygge.github.io/README.md

-# josefineflygge.github.io/me/
+# josefineflygge.github.io
-Simple portfolio website
+A portfolio website to remind myself I've acomplished something in life